To judge from the number of fine table linens offered at thrift shops and yard sales, using them may be a dying art.

 Here are some tips to keep your table linens at their best:

 - Linens needn’t be washed and ironed immediately after use.
-In fact, it’s not good for them to be folded and tucked away.
-Do wash and dry them, but to preserve the fiber and color, put them away simply rolled, to be ironed before use.
+Do wash and dry them, but to preserve the fiber and color, put them away until you plan to use them again.

 - Before built-in closets, our foremothers kept linens in capacious chests, tucked in with sprigs of lavender.